dbarj/pkg_xdollar_search/README.md

 * 1st param: **p_input** (mandatory) - The value that you are searching.
 For F_STRING, wild cards '%' are accepted.
 For F_CLOB, the value will always be searched as substr.
 For others, will do an exact match.
 * 2nd param: **p_tab_name** (optional) - You can optionally filter what X$ tables will be included in the search also using wild cards.
 By default, all are included: 'X$%'
 * 3rd param: **p_col_name** (optional) - You can optionally filter what X$ columns will be included in the search also using wild cards.
-By default, all are included. '%'
+By default, all are included: '%'

 ### VARIABLES: ###